MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/dev-itpro/domains-commerce.md

 ## Traffic forwarding in production

-You can simulate multiple domains using domain query string parameters on the commerce.dynamics.com endpoint itself.
+You can simulate multiple domains using domain query string parameters on the `commerce.dynamics.com` endpoint itself.
 But when you need to go live in production, you must forward the traffic for your custom domain to the `<e-commerce tenant name>.dynamics365commerce.ms` endpoint.

 > [!IMPORTANT]
-> The setup for the traffic forwarding process requires a minimum of seven days lead time.
+> Setting up the traffic forwarding process requires a minimum of seven days lead time.
 Microsoft recommends that you start the process at least 14 days before the go-live date.

 The `<e-commerce tenant name>.dynamics365commerce.ms` endpoint doesn't support custom domain Secure Sockets Layers (SSLs), so you must set up custom domains using a front door service or content delivery network (CDN).